ox-vgg/wise/docs/Processing-Large-Datasets.md

 ## 8. Adjust threshold for Object Feature Extractor

-The OWLv2 object feature extractor has the parameter `objectness_threshold` to control the number of objects that gets extracted and stored in the database.
-By default, the `objectness_threshold=0.02` which often results in a very large number of objects thereby increasing both compute and storage costs.
+The OWLv2 object feature extractor has the parameter `objectness_threshold` to control the number of extracted objects that get stored in the database.
+By default, the `objectness_threshold=0.02` which often results in a very large number of objects thereby increasing storage costs.
 These costs can be reduced by setting `objectness_threshold=0.10` which is known to give reasonably good coverage of objects.
 The parameter can be set as follows: